google/yggdrasil-decision-forests/documentation/learner_distributed_gradient_boosted_trees.md

 Finally, each worker require an extra 1bit per example and per worker.

-TODO(gbm): Update doc when the load balancer is available.
+TODO: Update doc when the load balancer is available.

 ### RAM IO (memory bandwidth)